Global Health Experience Funding for McGaw Residents

 All McGaw residents are eligible to apply.
 Approval by the appropriate program director and GME Office is required prior to applying and a minimum of 90 days prior to travel.
 Good-quality elective rotations in primary care, internal medicine, pediatrics and women's health in underserved communities/resource-limited settings are considered.
 Rotations and other projects must be a minimum of four weeks in duration and take place in a resource-limited setting with a medically underserved population.

-The Global Health Initiative does not support travel expenses for research projects, conference presentations or away-rotations in high-income countries.
+The Havey Institute for Global Health Experience Fund does not support travel expenses for research projects, conference presentations or away-rotations in high-income countries.
 All rotations must be supervised by a qualified medical professional as determined by the GME Office.

 McGaw residents and fellows interested in elective rotations abroad should apply directly to McGaw using the instructions on McGaw's Elective Rotations website.